sterchelen/blog/content/about/index.md

 ## Software preferences
 ### Tools
 I try to use small tools, that follow the KISS principles.
-My preferred `Linux` distribution is `Arch` but my server runs on FreeBSD.
+I run `OpenBSD` on my personal desktop, `Arch Linux` on my professional laptop and my server runs on FreeBSD ; diversity, you know this word?
 I use `i3` as a windows manager... it's stupid simple and do the job, the further the mouse from my hand is the better I am.
 I felt in love with the `zsh` shell with `tmux` to keep my shells organized.
-I use `vim` to edit anything that contains characters.
+I use `nvim` to edit anything that contains characters.
 I use `mutt` for my mails and `irssi` for chatting on `IRC`.

 ### Languages